Complex and Adaptive Dynamical Systems: A Primer: Graph Theory and Real-World Networks

-\underline{\sl Thermodynamic limit}\\ The limit where the number of elements making-up a system diverges to infinity is called in physics the `thermodynamic limit'.
-A quantity is {\em ``extensive''} if it is proportional to the number of constituting elements, and {\em ``intensive''} if it scales to a constant in the thermodynamic limit. \end{quotation} We note, that $p=p(N)\to0$ in the thermodynamic limit $N\to\infty$ for intensive $z\sim O(N^0)$, compare Eq.\ (\ref{networks1_p_z}).
+\runinhead{The Thermodynamic Limit} Mathematical graph theory is often concerned with the thermodynamic limit. \begin{quotation} {\it The Thermodynamic Limit.\enspace} The limit where the number of elements making up a system diverges to infinity is called the \qut{thermodynamic limit} in physics.
+A \nobreak quantity is {\em extensive} if it is proportional to the number of constituting elements, and {\em intensive} if it scales to a constant in the thermodynamic limit. \end{quotation} We note that $p=p(N)\to0$ in the thermodynamic limit $N\to\infty$ for Erd\"os--R\'enyi random graphs and intensive $z\sim O(N^0)$, compare Eq.~(\ref{networks1_p_z}).